lbormann/darts-extern/README.md

 Create a shortcut of the executable; right click on the shortcut -> select properties -> add arguments in the target input at the end of the text field.

-Example: C:\Downloads\autodarts-extern.exe --autodarts_user="your-autodarts-email" -autodarts_password="your-autodarts-password" --autodarts_board_id="your-autodarts-board-id" --extern_platform="lidarts" --lidarts_user="your-lidarts-email>" --lidarts_password="your-lidarts-password"
+Example: C:\Downloads\darts-extern.exe --autodarts_user="your-autodarts-email" -autodarts_password="your-autodarts-password" --autodarts_board_id="your-autodarts-board-id" --extern_platform="lidarts" --lidarts_user="your-lidarts-email>" --lidarts_password="your-lidarts-password"

 Save changes.
 Click on the shortcut to start the program.